Geauga Lake Amusement Park

 With the closure of Geauga Lake by Cedar Fair, enthusiasts and

-Big Dipper roller coaster, which is the country's seventh oldest roller
+classic Big Dipper roller coaster, which is the country's seventh

 Founded in 1978, ACE is a non-profit, all-volunteer organization dedicated to the preservation, promotion, appreciation, and safe enjoyment of roller coasters.
 With close to 7,000 members in 50 states and 12 countries, ACE is the largest amusement park enthusiast organization in the world.

-This looping thrill ride sends passengers through two consecutive loops after plunging down a 95-foot lift hill at 36 mph on 1,800 feet of solid steel track!
+This looping thrill ride sent passengers through two consecutive loops after plunging down a 95-foot lift hill at 36 mph on 1,800 feet of solid steel track!

 Its short ride was welcome after sitting in these most uncomfortable hard seats.
 I rode the back seat and since I value my back, I didn't ride again.

 The Double Loop does have the distinction of being the first roller coaster in the world that contained two consecutive loops.
 View more photos of Double Loop

 On June 17, 2008, the Double Loop was sold at auction with a majority of other rides at the former Geauga Lake amusement park.
 It was bought for the price of $25,000 by Cleveland Scrap and later demolished.